 And here we go again.
 Even if you have a pretty powerful for these days GeForce RTX 2080 Ti, forget about it.
 Since it only comes with HDMI 2.0b, you should start to think about something from the 3000 series to get your hands on HDMI 2.1 output.

-So, the conclusion here: if 10-bpc option (usually labeled as HDR TV / HDR10) comes with the TV of your choice for free, then nothing to think about, this is the case when more bpc - it's not worse, because you can temporarily not use it if, for example, you don't have a GeForce RTX 3060 or so yet.
+So, the conclusion here: if 10-bpc option (usually labeled as HDR TV / HDR10) comes with the TV of your choice for free, then nothing to think about, this is the case when more bpc - it's not worse.
+You can temporarily not use it if, for example, you don't have a GeForce RTX 3060 or so yet.
 But if you have to pay a few hundred dollars extra for this feature, even though I've never used 10-bpc in my practice, I still really doubt it's worth it.

 I am not a professional ophthalmologist and I do not have any medical education.
 Everything described in this chapter is my own opinion only, not an instruction on what you should do to protect your own eyes from the negative effects of a computer screen.